Oregon: Cities and towns

-Oregon's population is largely concentrated in the Willamette Valley, which stretches from Eugene in the south (home of the University of Oregon) through Corvallis (home of Oregon State University) and Salem (the capital) to Portland (Oregon's largest city).
+Oregon's population is largely concentrated in the Willamette Valley.
+It stretches from Eugene in the south, home of the University of Oregon, to Corvallis, home of Oregon State University, and Salem, the capital, to Portland, Oregon's largest city.

-Astoria, at the mouth of the Columbia River, was the first permanent English-speaking settlement west of the Rockies in what is now the U.S. Oregon City, at the end of the Oregon Trail, was the Oregon Territory's first incorporated city, and was its first capital from 1848 until 1852, when the capital was moved to Salem.
-Bend, near the geographic center of the state, is one of the ten fastest-growing metropolitan areas in the U.S. In southern Oregon, Medford is a rapidly growing metro area and is home to the Rogue Valley International–Medford Airport, the state's third-busiest airport.
+Astoria, at the mouth of the Columbia River, was the first permanent English-speaking settlement west of the Rockies in what is now the U.S. Oregon City, at the end of the Oregon Trail.
+It was the Oregon Territory's first incorporated city, and its first capital from 1848 until 1852, when the capital was moved to Salem.
+Bend, near the geographic center of the state, is one of the ten fastest-growing metropolitan areas in the U.S.

+In southern Oregon, Medford is a rapidly growing metro area and is home to the Rogue Valley International–Medford Airport, the state's third-busiest airport.
 To the south, near the California border, is the city of Ashland.
-Eastern Oregon is sparsely populated, but is home to Hermiston, which with a population of 18,000 is the largest and fastest-growing city in the region.
+Eastern Oregon is sparsely populated, but is home to Hermiston, with a population of 18,000 and the largest and fastest-growing city in the region.